fridalannerstrom/wildlife-collision-predictor/README.md

 ---

+## 🐞 Known Issues & Limitations

+Despite being a functional and well-tested app, there are a few known limitations that could be addressed in future iterations:

+- **Performance (Speed):**
+  The app is currently slow, especially during initial load or prediction.
+This is partly due to:
+  - Large CSV files being read at runtime instead of stored in a database or cached.
+  - Model file download/loading from GitHub Release (especially cold start on Heroku).
+  - Use of Plotly map visualizations, which can be heavy in browser rendering.

+- **Simplified Feature Set:**
+  Some potentially important features are missing (e.g. **traffic density**, **road type**, **vegetation type**) due to lack of available data.

+- **Imbalanced Data:**
+  Wildlife collisions are sparse events.
+Even though oversampling was not used, class imbalance could affect generalization.

+- **No persistent database:**
+  The app doesn't use a database — all predictions are ephemeral.
+This limits its use in real monitoring or historical trend analysis.

+- **Static dropdowns:**
+  Users must manually select county and municipality from dropdowns.
+A more intuitive UX might allow clicking directly on the map or using GPS.

+---

 ## 📖 Learnings & Reflections
 - Streamlit made rapid UI prototyping easy and powerful
 - GitHub Releases is a smart workaround for model file hosting